Shrimp Lettuce Wraps

 - In a large skillet, heat 2 teaspoons oil over medium-high heat.
 Add shrimp; stir-fry until shrimp turn pink.
 Remove from pan.

-Originally published as Shrimp Lettuce Wraps in Simple & Delicious April/May 2014
+Originally published as Shrimp Lettuce Wrap with Dipping Sauce in Simple & Delicious April/May 2014